 To continually drive service improvement and transformation to reduce health inequalities, and maternal and perinatal mortality and morbidity, listening to women, families and frontline staff to ensure that their voices are at the heart of service improvement.

 What’s our starting point?

-Through the Coventry and Warwickshire Local Maternity and Neonatal System system partners are working collaboratively to deliver consistent care to women, babies and families wherever they live in Coventry and Warwickshire, and to improve health and wellbeing outcomes for women and babies, through safer, more equitable and more personalised services.
+Through the Coventry and Warwickshire Local Maternity and Neonatal System (‘the LMNS’) system partners, including Local Authorities, Maternity Services, Health Visiting, and the Maternity and Neonatal Voices Partnership, are working collaboratively to deliver consistent care to women, babies and families wherever they live in Coventry and Warwickshire, improving health and wellbeing outcomes for women and babies, through safer, more equitable and more personalised services.

 Fundamental to the LMNS is the delivery of the national Three Year Delivery Plan for Maternity and Neonatal Services which incorporates the asks of services and systems set out in key national reports including Better Births, the Saving Babies’ Lives Care Bundle v2, and the Ockenden and East Kent Reports.
 The Coventry and Warwickshire LMNS Delivery Plan reflects the Three Year Delivery Plan.
 Oversight of the delivery of the plan sits with the Coventry and Warwickshire LMNS Board.